COVID: Chinese Youth Keen To Learn From Tiger Force Experiences - UrduPoint

 COVID: Chinese Youth Keen To Learn From 'Tiger Force' Experiences

-The All-China Youth Federation has requested the government of Pakistan to share operational details of the Prime Minister's Corona Relief Tiger Force (CRTF), said Special Assistant to the Prime Minister (SAPM) on Youth Affairs Muhammad Usman Dar's office on Saturday

-ISLAMABAD, (UrduPoint / Pakistan Point News - 25th Jul, 2020 ) :The All-China Youth Federation has requested the government of Pakistan to share operational details of the Prime Minister's Corona Relief Tiger Force (CRTF), said Special Assistant to the Prime Minister (SAPM) on Youth Affairs Muhammad Usman Dar's office on Saturday.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 26th Jul, 2020 ) :The All-China Youth Federation has requested the government of Pakistan to share operational details of the Prime Minister's Corona Relief Tiger Force (CRTF), said Special Assistant to the Prime Minister (SAPM) on Youth Affairs Muhammad Usman Dar's office.

 In a news release, it said the CRTF, formed on instruction of Prime Minister Imran Khan, has started receiving international acclaim and being hailed for its business model.